rmahmood/vms-cookbook/README.md

 Attributes
 ==========

+The `node["vms"]["os-version"]` attribute specifics the Openstack version of the node.
+Valid values for this attribute are "essex" and "folsom".
+Recipes make use of this value to select the appropriate package repository.

-All the attributes used by this cookbook are used to filling in the the corresponding configuration parameter in the `/etc/sysconfig/vms` config file.
+All the other attributes are used to fill in the the corresponding configuration parameter in the `/etc/sysconfig/vms` config file.
 See the template `default/vms.erb` for in-line explanations of what these parameters do.
 The defaults are sufficient for getting a working vms installation in a typical openstack node.